Felger & Mazz

 Felger & Massarotti (or Felger & Mazz) is a Marconi Award-winning afternoon radio show hosted by Michael Felger and Tony Massarotti, airing from 2 to 6 pm in Boston, Massachusetts.
 The show first aired on August 13, 2009 with the launch of WBZ-FM's sports talk radio station, The Sports Hub on 98.5 FM.
 The show is known for “calling it like they see it”, which leads to the show’s perceived negative demeanor towards local sports teams, hot takes, and willingness to go after local teams and players.

-The show's negativity towards local teams led to a famous bashing of the Boston Red Sox following the departure of two-time World Series champion manager Terry Francona, which resulted in Red Sox principal owner John W. Henry barging into the show in an attempt to defend his team.
-The show's negativity and bravado have also resulted in several controversies, most notable among them when Felger mocked the deaths of Roy Halladay and Dale Earnhardt.
-For all the show's negativity, however, it has also been associated with several Boston charities including Cuts for a Cause and Christmas in the City.
+The Felger & Mazz program is involved with several Boston charities including Cuts for a Cause which raises money for children suffering from cancer and Christmas in the City, a Kennedy family charity to benefit homeless and impoverished children, and to raise awareness about the condition ALS, from which charity chair Jake Kennedy died in 2020.

 The radio show features a simulcast television show that airs on NBC Sports Boston.
 The simulcast debuted on November 14, 2011 on Comcast SportsNet New England, which was later renamed NBC Sports Boston.
 Originally owned by CBS Sports Radio, The Sports Hub was sold to Beasley Broadcast Group in November 2017.
 Felger & Mazz has been a dominant broadcast since its debut in 2009, and has held the top spot for afternoon programming in the Nielsen ratings with the coveted "men aged 25–54" market since 2012.

+As of August 2024, the Felger and Mazz program was the most listened to afternoon radio program in the Boston area for 47 consecutive ratings periods, regularly earning a Nielsen rating above 25.